 Second, plan ahead.
 I make my food choice ridiculously simple where I need not think about what I want to eat most of the time.
 Make it a habit of making healthier food selections, and when you meal time comes, you will default to those diet habits.

-I believe in progress and I don’t force myself to go 110% into anything, especially for things that require a certain period to see results (health, business, relationships).
+I believe in making small progress and I don’t force myself to go 110% into anything, especially for things that require a certain period to see results (health, business, relationships).

 I practice sustainable behaviors 90% of the time and have 10% freedom over things.
 So, if I decide to have breakfast with my family or go for a drink session with friends someday, I feel no guilt for that.
 But remember, make it only 10% of the time.

 One reason I like intermittent fasting is because I default myself to healthier foods because of the short eating timeframe.
 I can only have two meals a day, so to have junk food for lunch means my diet is 50% crap for that day.

 Another benefit of intermittent fasting is something I mentioned above: It makes my day simpler.
 I think less about what to eat, where to eat, and instead, spend more time actually eating.

 It’s even simpler when I compare this diet pattern to what I used to do when I was in the strict diet plan.
 I spend less time to cook, less effort to force myself to eat what I don’t like.